PriyansMurarka/Follow-A-Tweet/README.md

 ##TODOs:

 1. Add 'Original Tweet' when notifying the user about the replies to the tweets.
+2. Optimize the code.
-2. Repair the tweet format when it contains hashtags or links.
+3. Repair the tweet format when it contains hashtags or links.
-3. Add additional flexibilities like mailing a compiled list of responses to a particular mail address.
+4. Add additional flexibilities like mailing a compiled list of responses to a particular mail address.
-4. Make it platform independent.
+5. Make it platform independent.